 Social Security Disability Back pay and How Long it Takes to Qualify for it

 Many disability applicants are eligible for a back payment of disability benefits once they are approved.
-Note I said “many”.
+Note I said many.
 Not all disability applicants are eligible for disability back pay benefits.

-up until the date they filed for disability benefits may not have any back pay because their entitlement date for disability benefits is a future date, meaning that no back pay benefits would have accrued.
+For example, an individual who performed SGA level work activity --meaning they engaged in work activity and earned at least as much as the SGA cutoff in effect for a given year (See How much can you earn and still receive disability?) --up until the date they filed for disability benefits may not have any back pay because their entitlement date for disability benefits is a future date, meaning that no back pay benefits would have accrued.

 What Back Pay depends on

 Back pay depends upon the type of disability benefits an applicant is entitled to receive, the date they became disabled i.e. the onset date of disability, the date they filed their application, and how long it takes Social Security to approve them for disability.

 If a disability claim has to go to an administrative law judge hearing, the claimant's back pay will be substantially larger than the back pay of an individual who is approved for disability benefits at the initial claim or reconsideration appeal level.